rom-rb/rom-rb.org/source/learn/introduction/glossary.html.md

 title: Glossary
 ---

-This document explains basic terms used in ROM.
+This document explains the basic terms used in ROM.

 #### Relation